 EON’s music tends to be more diverse than a lot of the current techno fare.
 Loveday emerged at the height of the acid house craze that gave birth to rave culture in 1987-88, and this carries over into the music.
 Like most electronic dance music, Eon’s music is repetitive, but there is enough going on to keep the listener’s attention when they’re not hearing it on the dance floor.

-In creating his music, Loveday tends to lean towards the sounds of old analog synths, such as those made by Roland and Moog, rather then newer digital sounds.
-He also admits to sampling other peoples music on occasion but has strong feelings on how this should be done.
+In creating his music, Loveday tends to lean towards the sounds of old analog synths, such as those made by Roland and Moog, rather than newer digital sounds.
+He also admits to sampling other people’s music on occasion but has strong feelings on how this should be done.

 “If you’re just going to sample someone’s record and use it in the same way and have it sound the same, then I don’t really agree with that because it’s not really adding anything,” Loveday explains.
 “I just use a fraction of a second of something, or I may use a long piece and change it around so it sounds completely different.”